 To see the training and coaching available under the scheme go to the Regional Business Partners website.
-Contact Michelle McCree at the chamber for more information and to organise your discovery meeting 03 548 1363 or email@example.com
+Contact Sandra Crone at the Chamber for more information and to organise your discovery meeting call 03 548 1363 or email firstname.lastname@example.org.

 R&D Funding through Callaghan Innovation

 Callaghan Innovation invests in businesses with the potential to transform our economy and who have the aspiration and ability to be globally competitive through R&D. Currently three business R&D grants are available:

 - R&D Growth Grants – targeting businesses with a strong record for R&D spending in New Zealand